restimel/i18n-js-parser/README.md

     *
     * @obj.prop@ get the property 'prop' from the objet 'obj'. obj can be either a tag either a cmd
     * @tag{CMD}@ display the tag only if CMD is truthy
+    * @tag~replacement@ display the tag and apply the replacement on it.
+The replacement refers to an attribute defined in "replacements"
 example:

 	```javascript